Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

 Do you use different names in different contexts?
 Like your Full Name in professional context, a nickname somewhere else and maybe what will be your real name after gender transitioning or even have a diffferent name in direct chat with your partner?
-[Congratulations, whatever is your latest room-specific name is public, same with your potential avatar](https://github.com/matrix-org/synapse/issues/5677).
+[Congratulations, whatever is your latest room-specific name may now be public (especially when the room federates and has users from different homeservers), same with your potential avatar](https://github.com/matrix-org/synapse/issues/5677).

 *Synapse didn't become Matrix protocol itself by the way, there are still other implementations!*